Understanding pregnancy research needs and priorities in the UK

 Photo by Halfpoint/Adobe Stock

 A review of the research needs and expenditure on pregnancy in the UK found that £51 million is invested in pregnancy research each year.
-By contrast, the NHS spends £5.8 billion on pregnancy-related care each year and in 2018/19 spent £2.5 billion on litigation.
+By contrast, the NHS spends £5.8 billion on pregnancy-related care each year and in 2018/19 litigation claims totalled £2.5 billion.

 The study shows that there is a case for further investment in pregnancy research and offers some guidance on where to target that investment.